letziou/ESOF_project/README.md

 ## Vision Stament
-During the semester, students are overwhelmed with innumerable responsibilities, as such, memorizing their timetables becomes very tiresome.
-We are developing an application that allows them to set up several notifications in accordance with their timetable needs.
+During the semester, students are overwhelmed with innumerable responsibilities, as such, memorizing their timetables becomes very tiresome, as such, we are developing an application that allows them to set up several notifications in accordance with their timetable needs.